WHY CHOOSE JUDO

 What is judo?

 Judo is the worlds most popular combat sport.
-It is a popular Olympic sport practiced by over 20 million people around the world and was created in Japan in 1882.
-It is a fun activity for all ages, abilities, body shape and for both boys and girls.
+It is a popular Olympic, Paralympic and Commonwealth Games sport practiced by over 20 million people in over 206 countries.
+It was developed in Japan in 1882 and is a fun activity for all ages, abilities, body shape and for both boys and girls.
 Judo involves no kicking or punching and the aim is to physically outmanoeuvre your partner using skilful throwing techniques.
 A lot of emphasis is placed on discipline and self control and the benefits of judo are numerous.

 Apart from having a lot of fun, students will develop confidence, coordination and balance.
 It is the perfect activity for improving all round physical fitness, improving aerobic capacity, flexibility, stamina and strength.

 To find out more take a look at this short International Judo Federation video on the benefits of delivering judo to children in schools.

 Why should I consider judo for my school

 The sports Founder, Jigoro Kano intended judo to be a structure for mental and physical education.
 His ultimate vision was to create a better society through the values of the sport.
 This is why the International Judo Federation believes children who have practised judo at school will be at an advantage all their lives.

 Judoka (judo students) are encouraged to adhere the eight core values of judo: Friendship, Honour, Respect, Modesty, Politeness, Courage, Self-control and Sincerity.